LiamBaisley/ToDoCli/README.md

 # ToDoCli
 A simple CLI tool to manage your todo list in a console environment.
+Now including support for project specific todos!

 # Installation
 ## Prerequisits: